jknightdoeswork/gpu-physics-unity/README.md

 You can use this software in a commercial game, but you cannot sell this software on the Unity Asset Store or any other platform that sells software tools for developers.

+Further Improvements

+Build the Voxel Grid around the bounds of the simulation dynamically
+- auto apply the "renderer bounds" and the "gridDimensions"
+- does "renderer bounds" even do anything? - looks like not

+Eliminate the Voxel Grid Clear Step

+Establish the pattern for collision with solid objects

+Find out why the Damping force and Tangential forces described in Takahiro Harada's system do not seem to have good effects

+Determine if a better shadow pass can be constructed to speed up shadows

+Find out how to reliably render through CommandBuffer.DrawMeshInstancedIndirect (Unity bugs?)

+Optimize the thread grouping